Smightym8/nova_chrono/README.md

 ### File location when the release build is run
 #### Windows
+On Windows the .db file is stored in the directory `build/windows/x64/runner/Release/.dart_tool/sqflite_common_ffi/databases/novachrono.db`.

 #### Linux
 On Linux the .db fle is stored in the directory `build/linux/x64/release/bundle/.dart_tool/sqflite_common_ffi/databases/novachrono.db`.